langchain-ai/langgraph/docs/docs/cloud/how-tos/stream_messages.md

     ```

-OR it should be an instance or subclass of `from langgraph.graph import MessageState` (`MessageState` is just a helper type hint equivalent to the above).
+Alternatively, you can use an instance or subclass of `from langgraph.graph import MessagesState` (`MessagesState` is equivalent to the implementation above).

+> [!NOTE]
+> LangGraph Cloud only supports hosting graphs written in Python at the moment.

 With `stream_mode="messages"` two things will be streamed back: